 Frans Boumans MSc, MBA

-This course accepts students from all levels: a business studies background is not required.
-However, students are expected to have a strong interest or background in either finance or banking, and have to be curious to explore new financials models and innovations.
+This course accepts students from advanced bachelor and master level; a business studies background is not required.
+However, students are expected to have an interest and /or background in either finance or banking, and have to be curious to explore new financials models and innovations.
 If you have no or limited background in finance or banking, we would advise you to first take part in the 5 days’ course ‘Introduction to Finance & Banking’ (B23) and then take this course as a follow-on.
-In any case, a good command of English is necessary.
+In all cases, a good command of English is necessary.

 The aim of the course is to understand new financing models in a changing world, within and outside the traditional banking industry.
 You will learn about alternative funding sources: How can crowdfunding provide equity and debt, what is the impact of new technologies like blockchain, could banking unions be helpful, how about pension funds, what is the impact of peer-to-peer lending?